kojiishi/tweak-css-tests/README.md

 ## Use the script directly

-If you have the test files on your local hard drive, you can load the script into the test page.
+If you have the test files on your local hard drive, you can load the script into the test page by adding a script tag to the test page.
 ```html
 <script src="tweak-css-tests.js"></script>
 ```